Everything as a Service or XaaS

 - Cost-effective – Just like IaaS, PaaS allows you to rent just the software platform.

 - Multiple users – The PaaS model allows developers to work together on the same application, reducing the overhead costs.

 Infrastructure as a Service or IaaS

 IaaS business models are used to monitor, access, and manage different data center infrastructures remotely.
-The market has enjoyed a massive growth during the last several years, reaching $22 billion in 2016.
-Unlike SaaS or PaaS where cloud providers were taking care of most of the processes, IaaS users are fully responsible for managing data, application or upgrades.
+The market has enjoyed massive growth during the last several years, reaching $22 billion in 2016.
+Unlike SaaS or PaaS where cloud providers were taking care of most of the processes, IaaS users are fully responsible for managing data, applications, or upgrades.
 Basically, IaaS provides its users an infrastructure, on top of which, they can install any platform, according to their business needs.
 Here are some of the advantages:

 - Resources – IaaS model provides storage and infrastructure resources.

 - Increased Security – IaaS provides full control over the processing inside VM, also considered one of the safest cloud service models.

 - Greater Flexibility – IaaS model offers dynamic scaling capabilities; thus the costs will vary according to the infrastructure that you selected and your resource needs.

 Before choosing a business cloud service model, you need to carefully analyze all the advantages that each model has to offer.
 I am planning on writing an article on how to choose between IaaS, PaaS, and SaaS in the near future, so stay tuned!